WebSupport-DK/php-scrud/README.md

-# PHP sql
+# PHP CRUD

-Classes usefuld for manipulating sql with PDO.
+Classes usefuld for manipulating MySQL database with PDO.

+!
+FOR LEARNING/DEVLOPMENT PURPOSES ONLY !